tigerbeetle/tigerbeetle/docs/reference/transfers.md

 ### `flags.balancing_credit`

 Transfer at most [`amount`](#amount) — automatically transferring less than `amount` if necessary to obey the credit account's constraints.
+If `amount` is set to `0`, transfer at most `2^64 - 1` (i.e. as much as possible).

 If the highest amount transferable is `0`, the respective "overflow" or "exceeds" result code is returned.

 The `amount` of the recorded transfer is set to the actual amount that was transferred, which is less than or equal to the amount that was passed to `create_transfers`.